PROPERTIES OF PULP

 Kappa Number of Pulp

 Kappa number is determination of relative hardness, bleachability or degree of delignification of pulp.
 It is important parameter of unbleached pulp which is to be bleached.
+Low Kappa pulps are easier to bleach.
+High Kappa pulps usually require more energy in refining, but often produce stronger paper or board (particularly with regard to tear strength).

 The method to find kappa # of pulp is described in TAPPI T236.